proyash-saha/PGM-Image-Library/README.md

 * A sample pgm image is provided for your convenience.
 You have to enter the name of the image into the terminal while running main.py.

-* The numpy package must be installed before you use the library.
+* The Numpy package and Python version 3 must be installed before you use the library.